 Although malls are not as popular as they once were, the shopping centers are still a hub for shoppers to peruse their favorite stores and discover new ones.
 There are many reasons why someone would want to rent a store in the mall — whether it be to open a boutique, provide services, or entertain.

-Pop-up shops and retail experiences are another growing area for malls and other rental spaces.
+Pop-up shops and retail experiences are other growing areas for malls and rental spaces.
 Companies want to create unique experiences that aren’t like a traditional brick-and-mortar store.
-These short-term events can give brands of all sizes and budgets a chance to launch into a physical market in a city or country they haven’t had a presence in yet.
+These short-term events can give brands of all sizes and budgets a chance to launch.
+Doing so, they enter a physical market in a city or country they haven’t had a presence in yet.

 How much does it cost to rent a store in the mall?